Brunwo/converge-skills/README.md

 Converge Skills allows you to selectively inject skills (reusable components) from multiple repositories into your project, maintaining the ability to contribute changes upstream while keeping a clean, version-controlled skill tree.

+## Why SkillSync?

+This approach offers several unique technical advantages:
+- **Full Git Traceability**: Every skill is linked to its original source repository.
+This preserves the full history and allows you to commit changes directly back to the upstream source.
+- **Interactive Workflow**: Unlike passive "download and copy" approaches, SkillSync uses native Git submodules.
+You can **propose Pull Requests**, track your own local modifications, and **pull for upstream updates** directly from the skill's source repository.
+- **Partial/Sparse Loading**: Using `git sparse-checkout`, the tool materializes only the specific skill files you need.
+This keeps your project lightweight even when referencing massive multi-skill repositories.
+- **Unified Skill Tree**: Combines remote skills (reusable), community skills (shared), and local user skills (private) into a single, clean directory structure.

 ## Installation

 ```bash